Pasadena Kidnapping Lawyer Near You

 Kidnapping is always a felony in California: “simple” kidnapping under Penal Code § 207 carries 3, 5, or 8 years in state prison, and aggravated kidnapping under § 209 can mean life.
 Because each conviction is also a “strike,” a second strike doubles the sentence and a third can trigger 25-to-life.
 We make sure every client understands these stakes and the defenses that can prevent them.

-Our team moves fast – contact with the police and prosecutors often starts within hours of an arrest, and we answer the phone 24/7 at (626) 416-4668 so no one faces that first interview alone.
+Our Pasadena criminal defense lawyers move fast – contact with the police and prosecutors often starts within hours of an arrest, and we answer the phone 24/7 at (626) 416-4668 so no one faces that first interview alone.
 By calling us immediately, you give us time to preserve evidence, argue for reasonable bail, and begin negotiating before charges solidify.

 Free Consultation: Call (626) 416-4668 or complete our confidential form now.